willygodwin/portfolio2/README.md

 # Portfolio
 Overview -

 The portfolio is a website to showcase the web applications I have developed to date.
 I wanted to keep the portfolio simple and easy to navigate yet also visually appealing.
+The initial portfolio had issues with the github pages so I created a new repo.

 Title/Nav bar -